false live

 Food cravings are inevitable.
 Here are a few ways you can deal with them in a healthy way.

-If you occasionally have what feels like an uncontrollable desire to consume a specific food, even if you technically aren’t hungry, you are not alone.
+If you occasionally have what feels like an uncontrollable desire for a specific food, even if you aren’t hungry, you are not alone.
 In fact, a reported 90% of people experience food cravings when feeling anxious, depressed, or even bored.

 But what is the root cause of food cravings?
 And more importantly, what is the best way to cope with them?
 This article examines the difference between hunger and cravings and how you can manage food cravings so you don’t sabotage your weight loss journey.